 The signs of dementia in cats may be subtle at first.
 They can also be hard to spot.
 Fluffy may forget where her litterbox is, get lost on the way to the kitchen, or get ‘stuck’ in a corner.
 She may also just seem to wander aimlessly.
 Some cats will meow to vocalize their distress and frustration.

 Others may clamor for attention, and follow their humans around like little shadows.
 There are also some more general red flags, such as poor grooming, reduced appetite, withdrawal, changes in sleeping and eating habits, unusual vocalizations, and litterbox avoidance.
+These symptoms can sometimes be confused with other age-related conditions.
+For instance, some of these signs might also indicate arthritis.
+To learn more about this common condition in older cats, check out our article on Signs Of Arthritis In Cats.
 These things can be indicative of many different medical issues in kitties, so take your furry buddy to the vet right away if you see something’s wrong.

 Keeping Kitty Content